Wang Junguang: Martial arts career

 Junguang was scheduled to fight Akira Yoshida at Glory of Heroes 6.
 He won the fight by a second round KO.

+Junguang travelled to japan to face Yuzuki Satomi at Krush 77 on July 16, 2017.
+He won the bout by majority decision.

 In September 2017, Junguang was scheduled to fight for the K-1 Featherweight title against the incumbent titleholder Takeru Segawa.
 Takeru won the fight by a unanimous decision.

 Wang was scheduled to fight Longoen Dabransarakarm at WLF 2019 First Group Stage.
 He won the fight by a unanimous decision.

 Junguang captured the vacant Enfusion 57 kg title with a fourth round knockout of Jorge Varela during the WLF's 2019 Third Stage event.

 He made his ONE Championship debut in October 2019, when he was scheduled to fight Federico Roma.
 He won the fight by a first round TKO.

 Junguang fought Sam-A Gaiyanghadao for the inaugural ONE Strawweight Kickboxing title during ONE Championship: Mark Of Greatness.
 Sam-A won the fight by a unanimous decision.

 Junguang is scheduled to fight Aslanbek Zikreev during ONE Championship: Inside the Matrix 4.
 He lost the fight by split decision.